A Guide To Energy-Efficient Windows

 Image

 Obscure glass is sometimes referred to as decorative glass.
-And while it’s true that this product is often employed for its aesthetic look, obscure glass also has the utilitarian feature of blocking UV rays.
-It’s very commonly used in bathrooms because it allows for natural light, but, also provides privacy.
+While it’s true that this product is often employed for its aesthetic look, obscure glass also blocks UV rays.
+It’s commonly used in bathrooms because it allows for natural light, but also provides privacy.
+It’s also popular in entryways and even on sliding glass patio doors that face the street or a neighbor’s home.

 More Helpful Articles